Kimbsy/y-combinator-animation/script.md

 Two questions naturally arise.
 Can we get it to do something?
 And can we stop it?

-facts               questions
-- does nothing     - can we make it do something?
-- can't stop it    - can we stop it?

 ## wrapped self application function

 ``` Clojure